-Examination of morphologic typologies and biomechanical factors presents a method improving reliability of Oral Appliance (OA) use by pre-selecting upright-awake "good" vs. "poor" responders to minimal axial airway area increase in Obstructive Sleep Apnea (OSA) subjects.
+Examination of morphologic typologies and biomechanical factors presents a method to improve reliability of oral appliance (OA) use by preselecting upright-awake good versus poor responders to minimal axial airway area increase in patients with obstructive sleep apnea (OSA).

-Obstructive Sleep Apnea (OSA) occurs when airflow is obstructed by anatomical structures during sleep.
+OSA occurs when airflow is obstructed by anatomic structures during sleep.
 This decrease in oxygen to the lungs is associated with hypopnic disturbances as sudden interruptions to sleep.
-Common characteristics of OSA include male gender, neck size larger than 17 inches, obesity, aging with oro-pharyngeal flaccidity and snoring.-OSA outcomes include daytime fatigue, cardiovascular events, high blood pressure, myocardial infarction, and stroke.
-1 Despite the severity of co-morbidities, less than half of all subjects with OSA are treated.2 Treatment begins with a polysomnogram where waking events are divided by sleep hours to calculate an Apnea-Hypopnea Index (AHI).
-AHI scores greater than 5 and less than 15 are "mild"; a 15-30 score is considered "moderate" while a score greater than 30 is noted as "severe".
-The standard of care is a Continuous Positive Airway Pressure (CPAP) or Bi-level device (BiPap).
-3 Other treatments include surgical advancement of the jaw(s) allowing airway structures to be positioned anteriorly, increasing airway volume and alternatively, the stimulation of the hypoglossal nerve.4 Palliative function of OA's for OSA is for reducing apneic episodes through improvement in airway patency.
+Common risk factors for OSA include male sex, neck size larger than 17 inches, obesity, aging with oropharyngeal flaccidity, and snoring.
+OSA outcomes include daytime fatigue, cardiovascular events, high blood pressure, myocardial infarction, and stroke.1 Despite the severity of comorbidities, fewer than half of all patients with OSA undergo treatment.2 Treatment begins by obtaining a polysomnogram, and waking events are divided by sleep hours to calculate an apnea-hypopnea index (AHI).
+AHI higher than 5 events/h and less than 15 events/h is categorized as mild; a score of 15 to 30 is considered moderate, and a score higher than 30 is noted as severe.
+The standard of care is continuous positive airway pressure or bilevel positive airway pressure.3 Other treatment options include surgical advancement of the jaw(s), which allows anterior positioning of airway structures, increased airway volume, and alternatively, stimulation of the hypoglossal nerve.4 Palliative function of OAs for OSA is to reduce apneic episodes through improvement in airway patency.
 Positioning the mandible forward and opening the airway is intended to increase airway volume and resolve possible constriction points.5

-Limited data is available how Oral Appliances may interactively influence physiological variables.
-For example, the hypoglossal nerve enables control of the hyoglossus, intrinsic, genioglossus and styloglossus muscles.
+Limited data are available on how OAs may interactively influence physiologic variables.
+For example, the hypoglossal nerve enables control of the hyoglossus, intrinsic, genioglossus, and styloglossus muscles.
 Advancing the tongue with an OA, these muscles help open the airway.
-Hyoid position with an OA is also altered, and together with the tongue and mandibular position, helps to regulate pharyngeal airway dimensions.
-Forward positioning the mandible with an OA can increase velopharyngeal and genioglossal tension, opening the pharynx an unspecified amount, while the genioglossus and geniohyoid musculature hold the tongue forward and anteriorly from the back of the pharynx preventing airway occlusion.
-Advancement with an Oral Appliance reportedly increases basal electromyographic activity of the genioglossus, activating the palatoglossus and palatopharyngeal muscles and lateral walls of the velopharynx with an increased vertical dimension.
-This indirectly affects lateral wall tissue tonus.
-Airway baroreceptor/pressure receptors maintain systemic blood pressure with changes in orientation.^{6.}
+Hyoid position with an OA is also altered, and together with the tongue and mandibular position helps to regulate pharyngeal airway dimensions.
+Forward positioning of the mandible with an OA can increase velopharyngeal and genioglossal tension, opening the pharynx an unspecified amount, while the genioglossus and geniohyoid musculature hold the tongue forward and anteriorly from the back of the pharynx, preventing airway occlusion.
+Advancement with an OA reportedly increases basal electromyographic activity of the genioglossus, activating the palatoglossus and palatopharyngeal muscles and lateral walls of the velopharynx with an increased vertical dimension.
+This indirectly affects tonus of lateral wall tissue.
+Airway baroreceptor/pressure receptors maintain systemic blood pressure with changes in orientation.6

-Aging, BMI, neck size, hypoglossal nerve function, neuromuscular feedback, including lateral wall function are all physiologic multi-factorial elements associated with OSA.
-Demographic factors as younger age, female gender, lower BMI, smaller neck circumference, retracted maxilla and mandible, narrower airway, shorter soft palate, and lower OSA severity are phenotypic features of good responses to OA use. ^{5,6} OAs are prescribed by physicians as recommended by the American Academy of Sleep Medicine to patients with AHI values below 30.
+Older age, body mass index (BMI), neck size, hypoglossal nerve function, and neuromuscular feedback, including lateral wall function, all are physiologic multifactorial elements associated with OSA.
+Demographic factors such as younger age, female sex, lower BMI, smaller neck circumference, retracted maxilla and mandible, narrower airway, shorter soft palate, and lower OSA severity are phenotypic features of good responses to OA use. ^{5,6}

+OAs are prescribed by physicians as recommended by the American Academy of Sleep Medicine to patients with an AHI less than 30 events/h.
 5

-Limited Usefulness of Oral Appliances
+Limited Usefulness of OAs

-Prior studies show limited correlations between OAs and improved AHI responses with SD values of reportedly successful treatment often approaching or exceeding the mean.
-A scoping review indicated individual OA application unpredictability with wide variability of AHI, 61.81% \pm 12.29 related to predisposing factors.5 One study reported only 39% of all patients may respond clinically with an OA advancement.6
+Prior studies show limited correlations between OAs and improved AHI responses with standard deviation (SD) values of reportedly successful treatment often approaching or exceeding the mean.
+A scoping review indicated individual OA application unpredictability with wide variability of AHI, with $61.81\% \pm 12.29$ related to predisposing factors.5 One study reported only 39% of all patients may respond clinically with an OA advancement.6